Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="wol"></a>
 ### Wake-on-LAN

 You can use the `wakeOnLan` function to send a magic packet to turn on another device on your network.
-The first parameter has to be the MAC-address of the device.
-As the optional second parameter, you can pass the network/broadcast address to be used, and as the third parameter you can define the port.
+The first argument has to be the MAC-address of the device.
+As the optional second argument, you can pass the network/broadcast address to be used, and as the third argument you can define the port.

 ```js
 wakeOnLan('01-23-45-67-89-ab');